This post was originally published on Jan. 14, 2019, and was updated on April 28, 2020.

 Types of service businesses you can start on a small budget

-If you’re looking to start a consulting, financial, educational, training or writing business, these tips can work for you.
-Keep in mind that many of these service businesses will require licensing, so be sure you have that in place and check the costs before diving in.
-As long as you’re in a business that doesn’t require much equipment outside of a phone and computer with internet access, $500 can go a long way when starting a service business.
+If you’re looking to start a business within niches like creative, professional and trade services, these tips can work well for you.
+Keep in mind that some of these service businesses will require licensing, so be sure you have that in place and check the costs before diving in.

-Other service businesses like videography, salons, pet boarding and pool cleaning require more startup fees due to necessary equipment.
-Check out these articles to guide your way on those ventures:
+Other service businesses like videography, pet boarding and pool cleaning require more startup fees due to necessary equipment.
+Check out these articles to guide your way on those types of ventures:

 - How to start a pool cleaning business